rootdrew27/learn-cpp/Notes.md

 5. Static
     - Variables labeled as static, e.g. `static int value` will have memory allocated on program start, regardless of scope (typically only global file variables are allocated on start).
+    - Variables declared with `static` at the file level will only be accessible within the file.
     - Within functions, the static keyword enables *state*, meaning that each call of the function will utilize whatever value is currently assigned to the variable, though the variable is still only accessible within the function.